Twigonometry/writeup-converter/README.md

 A Python script for grabbing markdown files and Obsidian attachments from one folder and copying them to another.

-Also contains a quick and dirty bash script for grabbing attachments from one Obsidian folder and copying them to another
+Also contains a quick and dirty bash script that does the same thing with less pizzazz.

 ## Why did I make this?